terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/README.md

-# Rosa STS cluster creation example
+# ROSA STS cluster creation example

-This example shows how to create an STS _Rosa_ cluster. _Rosa_ stands for Red Hat Openshift Service on AWS and is a cluster that is created in the AWS cloud infrastructure.
+This example shows how to create an STS _ROSA_ cluster. _ROSA_ stands for Red Hat Openshift Service on AWS and is a cluster that is created in the AWS cloud infrastructure.

 To run it: